Qualified Lawyers Transfer Scheme (QLTS)

 - Professionally qualified tutors, experienced in teaching the assessable Day One Outcomes

-- Comprehensive face-to-face and distance learning options
+- Comprehensive online/distance learning sessions

 - Practice multiple choice questions